 Consider only heaters that are UL & CSA certified and ETL listed.
 UL (Underwriter Laboratories) and ETL (Edison Testing Laboratories) both have safety standards that appliances must meet.
 Make sure to look for a mark by these three institutions.

 A safety mark means the heater has passed the stringent standards of these companies.
 This is because heaters are considered a top cause of fires in homes.

-Other safety features include auto turn off when the heater reaches its temperature limit or if it knocked over.
+Other safety features include auto-turn off when the heater reaches its temperature limit or if it is knocked over.

 More on garage heating safety tips.